-There’s something about backcountry skiing that has kept Nicole Paton coming back to mountains at the earliest signs of snow in the Victorian high country.
+There’s something about backcountry snowboarding that has kept Nicole Paton coming back to mountains at the earliest signs of snow in the Victorian high country.
 Maybe it’s the hours of arduous climbing in waist deep snow just to reach a particularly delectable looking line.
 The stripping of the skins off her splitboard with hands trembling with anticipation.
 The heart clenching moment when she pushes off down the mountain, plunging into the unknown with adrenaline rushing through her veins, feeling the sudden rush of frozen air whip her face and the ground give from underneath her, the sharp edge of her board silently slicing through the silky unsoiled powder.
 It’s become an essential part of her, one she has recently been able to share with a little spectator with a front seat to the snow show.

 As a competitive wakeboarder in her earlier years, and now an ultramarathon runner, backcountry snowboarder and overall lover of the outdoors with a fiercely competitive streak, Nicole has juggled the joys and challenges of pregnancy and exercising.
 Both fuelled by her deep love of sports and the fear of pushing herself too hard and affecting her pregnancy, she highlights the importance of talking about how active women often suffer from exercise guilt and the paranoia of miscarriage.
 “It’s a constant dilemma of wanting to do the things I love without causing harm to my baby.
 The problem is that the boundaries aren’t clearly defined, and active pregnancies are only just starting to be widely-accepted outside of sporting communities,” she says.